eyz/ci-test/go/README.md

 - HTTP 1.1 server listening on port 8080
 - Logs server startup and each HTTP request
-- Multi-stage Docker build with Alpine Linux 3.22
+- Multi-stage Docker build with Alpine Linux
 - Statically compiled binary
-- Runs as unprivileged user (nobody) for security
+- Runs as unprivileged user for security
-- Minimal scratch-based final image
+- **Ultra-minimal deployment**: Runs on scratch image with no Linux distribution in the final layer

 ## Local Development